melroy89/gitlab-deployer/README.md

 Add your URL as Webhook in your GitLab project, under: `Settings` -> `Webhooks` in the menu.

-Secret token is not required.

-Add the public URL towards this GitLab-Telegram bot, be sure to add `/gitlab` to the end of the URL (eg.`https://service.mydomain.com/gitlab`, when bot is running behind a reverse proxy).
+Add the public URL towards this GitLab Artifact Deployer, be sure to add `/gitlab` to the end of the URL (eg.`https://service.mydomain.com/gitlab`, when the service is running behind a reverse proxy).
 Since the route ending with `/gitlab` is mapped to the HTTP GitLab POST Webhook events.

+Adding a Secret token is **strongly advised**, so you know the request is legitaly coming from the GitLab server.

-Enable the following triggers or the bot will not work as expected:
+Enable the following triggers or the service will not work as expected:

 - Issues Events
 - Merge Requests Events
 - Pipeline Events
 - Releases Events

-Also notice you could _unselect_ the Push events (which is enabled by default).

 ## Development